 All sequencing libraries must be submitted with accurate sizing and quantification.
 Additionally, qPCR quantification must be ordered for each tube containing Illumina libraries sent to us (except some submissions with >60 samples as detailed below).

-Please send 12ul at 10nM or greater in 1.5ml low-binding tubes eluted in a EDTA free buffer.
+Please send 12uL at 10nM or greater in 1.5ml low-binding tubes eluted in a EDTA free buffer.
 Normalization is not required.

 Bioanalyzer, Tape Station, Fragment Analyzer, or Femto Pulse results must be uploaded with your submission, or this service must be ordered per sample.
 Gel images are not accepted for sequencing libraries.
 Please submit traces with the x-axis in bp NOT seconds.
-If possible, please also place a smear range around your library and generate a molarity calculation with the analysis software.
+Also, please place a smear range around your library and generate a molarity calculation with the analysis software.
 Label your samples clearly and with the same ids on the traces and submitted tubes (see recommendations below).
 For pooled libraries please submit a trace of the final pooled library, not the individual subsamples.

 Sample concentration should be measured with Qubit, Bioanalyzer, or Tape Station, or this service must be ordered per sample.
 Please provide your concentration in nM if sizing is known.

 Extra QC fees will be incurred for libraries greater than 100nM unless the concentration is noted or quantification services are requested.

 Submit samples in water (or Tris-HCl) where possible, especially if submitting low concentration samples that may need to be concentrated before sequencing.

 Label tubes on the TOP and sides of the tubes.

 - Name the pool of all libraries being multiplexed together with PI initials, your initials, and a unique numbe (e.g. DRMC001)

 - Name each library within a pool by adding a letter the pool name (e.g. DRMC001A, DRMC001B, etc).